-Asthma can cause symptoms that include coughing, shortness of breath, and wheezing.
-Some people can also experience a sense of chest tightness or chest pain as a result of their asthma symptoms.
+Asthma can cause various symptoms, including coughing and shortness of breath.
+Some people can also experience a sense of chest tightness or pain as a result of asthma symptoms.

 Asthma is a chronic condition that causes inflammation in a person’s airways, which can make it harder to breathe.
 People often experience chest pain after an asthma attack if their airways are especially inflamed and constricted.